page-header

 Class Notes: None

-Directors: Samantha Paris, Chuck Kourouklis, Sirenetta Leoni
+Directors: Samantha Paris, Vicki Baum, Chuck Kourouklis, Sirenetta Leoni

 Length: 18-hour six-week workshop

-Class Notes: This course includes weekly homework assignments
+Class Notes: This course includes weekly homework assignments.

-Length: 10-weekend seminar
+Length: 7-hour one-day seminar

 Director: Thom Pinto